terems-org/webz-api/README.md

 </dependency>
 ```

-**NOTE:** Currently you also need to add the folloging (either to your pom.xml or to your global setting.xml):
+**NOTE:** currently you also need to add the following (either to your pom.xml or to your global setting.xml):
 ```
 <repositories>
   ...